CompuTec/computec-docs/docs/pdc/administrator-guide/setting-up-the-application/overview.md

 - A ProcessForce license must be assigned to the SAP Business One user,
 - Employee Master Data must be defined for a specific employee, including CompuTec PDC information.

+To access Employee Master Data, navigate to:

 :::info Path
 Main Menu → Human Resources → Employee Master Data
 :::

 ![Setting Up The Application](./media/setting-up-the-application/employee-master-data-general.png)

-- **Active Employee Checkbox** - The "Active Employee" checkbox must be checked to use the employee in CompuTec PDC.
+- **Active Employee Checkbox**: the "Active Employee" checkbox must be checked to use the employee in CompuTec PDC.
-- **Credentials** - PDC Login and Password must be defined.
+- **Credentials**: PDC Login and Password must be defined.
-- **Management Board** - The "Management Board" checkbox is optional; when checked, it grants access to the [Manager Board](../../user-guide/management-board.md) and [Weight Management Board](../../user-guide/customization/optional-functions/weight-scale-module/weight-management-board.md) within CompuTec PDC.
+- **Management Board**: the "Management Board" checkbox is optional; when checked, it grants access to the [Manager Board](../../user-guide/management-board.md) and [Weight Management Board](../../user-guide/customization/optional-functions/weight-scale-module/weight-management-board.md) within CompuTec PDC.
-- **PDC Form Settings Enabled** - The "PDC Form Settings Enabled" checkbox is optional; when checked, it provides access to [Form Settings](../../user-guide/customization/overview.md#form-settings) for the employee, allowing the customization of columns and their order in PDC forms.
+- **PDC Form Settings Enabled**: the "PDC Form Settings Enabled" checkbox is optional; when checked, it provides access to [Form Settings](../../user-guide/customization/overview.md#form-settings) for the employee, allowing the customization of columns and their order in PDC forms.
 Below is an example of Form Settings for Operation Properties:

   ![Form settings](./media/setting-up-the-application/form-settings.webp)
-- **Labour Code** - Assign a Labour-type Resource (e.g., Press Operator) to track an employee’s work time.
+- **Labour Code**: assign a Labour-type Resource (e.g., Press Operator) to track an employee’s work time.
 An Employee with a Labour Code can be [assigned to a Task](../../user-guide/task-activities/overview.md#adding-a-new-task).
-- **PDC Settings** - A set of individual CompuTec PDC and ProcessForce settings that can be assigned to a specific Employee or CompuTec PDC installation.
+- **PDC Settings**: a set of individual CompuTec PDC and ProcessForce settings that can be assigned to a specific Employee or CompuTec PDC installation.
 Click [here](rfid.md) to learn more.
-- **PDC RFID UI** - An RFID identification code is assigned to an employee for logging in using RFID devices.
+- **PDC RFID UI**: an RFID identification code is assigned to an employee for logging in using RFID devices.
 Click here to learn more.
-- **PDC Barcode** - A barcode is assigned to the employee for login (if barcode scanning devices are used).
+- **PDC Barcode**: a barcode is assigned to the employee for login (if barcode scanning devices are used).
-- **Is Enabled Move to Other Resource** - This checkbox determines if the employee can move a Task to an [Alternative Resource](https://learn.computec.one/docs/processforce/user-guide/scheduling/gantt-chart/alternative-resources) during time or downtime registration on a Task.
+- **Is Enabled Move to Other Resource**: this checkbox determines if the employee can move a Task to an [Alternative Resource](https://learn.computec.one/docs/processforce/user-guide/scheduling/gantt-chart/alternative-resources) during time or downtime registration on a Task.
-- **Is Technician** - A user with this checkbox checked can access and modify all unclosed Downtime documents assigned to them, including changing the Downtime Reason and closing the documents.
+- **Is Technician**: a user with this checkbox checked can access and modify all unclosed Downtime documents assigned to them, including changing the Downtime Reason and closing the documents.
-- **Is DownTime Supervisor** - A user with this checkbox checked has the same privileges as a Technician but for all Downtime documents in the system.
+- **Is DownTime Supervisor**: a user with this checkbox checked has the same privileges as a Technician but for all Downtime documents in the system.
 The supervisor can also reassign any Downtime document to a different Technician.

 ## Setting up CompuTec PDC Application